gitops-tools/tekton-ci/README.md

 before_script:
   - wget -O- -nv https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s v1.24.0

+tekton:
+  # This allows configuration of the serviceAccountName for the PipelineRun.
+  serviceAccountName: test-service-account

 # after_script is performed before any of the tasks.
 after_script:
   - echo "after script"